ufsccosmos/PSFGAN-GaMorNet/README.md

 ```

 The `PSFGAN-GaMorNet` assumes raw data images are stored (in .fits format) in an `image` folder.
 There should also be a separate catalog file (in .csv format) that contains necessary information of each image.
 (Please refer to these files for detailed information)
+In this guide, we will use simulated galaxies (which were created
 #### Data splitting